mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 dimensional, $$\alpha=d$$.

 #### 2007: ["Peer to peer multidimensional overlays: approximating complex structures"](https://hal.inria.fr/inria-00164667/file/RR-6248.pdf)

+For navigability, the literature goes through peer-to-peer (P2P) networks because definitionally, with P2P we need **decentralized search**.
+With decentralization, greedy approaches are desirable, because they're using _local_ ("who are my immediate peers") not global ("who are all the possible peers") information.
+By the small world constructions above, the local information of the node is sufficient for short path guarantees if long-range connections meet the right threshold.

 I actually find the description of this paper by the next paper somewhat more helpful for contextualizing it than reading the original paper: